-- Article 1: these measures are hereby formulated in accordance with articles 21 and 41 of the code of practice on corporate governance of listed and OTC companies for the fair, just and public election of directors. - Article 2: unless otherwise provided by laws or regulations or the articles of association, the election of directors of this company shall be conducted in accordance with these procedures. - Article 3: in selecting directors of this company, consideration shall be given to the overall configuration of the board of directors.
-The composition of the board of directors shall consider diversification and formulate appropriate diversification policies based on its own operation, operation type and development needs, which should include but not limited to the following two criteria: - 1.
-Basic conditions and values: gender, age, nationality, culture, etc. - 2.
-Professional knowledge and skills: professional background (such as law, accounting, industry, finance, marketing or technology), professional skills and industrial experience, etc.
+- Article 1: These Measures are established to ensure a fair, just, and transparent election of directors and are in accordance with Articles 21 and 41 of the "Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies." - Article 2: The rules of procedures for this Company's Director election, except as otherwise provided by law, regulation, or the articles of incorporation, shall be as provided in these Rules. - Article 3: The election of the Company's directors shall consider the overall composition of the Board of Directors.
+The composition of the Board shall reflect diversity, and an appropriate diversity policy shall be formulated based on the Company's operations, business model, and development needs.
+This policy shall include, but is not limited to, the following two major aspects: - 1.
+Basic conditions and values: sex, age, nationality, culture, and others. - 2.
+Professional knowledge skills: professional background (e.g., law, accounting, industry, finance, marketing, or technology), professional skills, and industry experience.

-The members of the board of directors shall generally possess the knowledge, skills and qualities necessary for the performance of their duties, and their overall abilities are as follows:
+The members of the Board shall generally possess the knowledge, skills and qualities necessary to carry out their duties.
+The overall capabilities of the Board shall include the following:

-- 1. Operational judgment.
+- 1. Operational judgment skills.

-- 2. Ability of accounting and financial analysis.
+- 2. Accounting and financial analysis skills.

-- 3. Operation and management ability.
+- 3. Operational management skills.

-- 4. Crisis management capability.
+- 4. Crisis management skills.

-- 5. Industrial knowledge.
+- 5. Industry knowledge.

-- 6. International market view.
+- 6. International market outlook.

-- 7. Leadership.
+- 7. Leadership skills.

-- 8. Decision making ability.
+- 8. Decision-making skills.

-Directors shall have more than half of the seats, and shall not have a spouse or relatives within the second degree of kinship.
+More than half of the board members must not have a spousal relationship or a familial relationship within the second degree of kinship with each other.

-The board of directors of the company shall consider adjusting the composition of the board of directors based on the results of performance evaluation.
+The Board of Directors of the Company shall consider adjusting the composition of the Board of Directors based on the results of the performance evaluation.

-- Article 4: the directors of the company shall meet the following conditions:
+- Article 4: The directors of the Company shall possess the following qualities:

-- 1. Honesty and steadiness.
+- 1. Integrity and reliability.

 - 2. Fair judgment.

-- 3. Expertise.
+- 3. Professional knowledge.

-- 4. Rich experience.
+- 4. Extensive experience.

 - 5. Ability to read financial statements.

-In addition to the requirements of the preceding paragraph, at least one director of the company shall be an accountant or financial professional.
+In addition to the aforementioned qualifications, at least one director among the Board members must be a professional in accounting or finance.